From COVID-19 to a new Declaration

 Publish By: St Aloysius College

-In 2023, St Aloysius College proudly takes a bold step towards the future, becoming the first Catholic co-educational secondary school […]
+St Aloysius College is proudly taking a bold step towards the future, becoming the first Catholic co-educational secondary school to […]

 • (03) 9325 9200